axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 political manipulation bring in.
 And opaqueness does not reduce any of those.
 </p>
 <p>
-<SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN </SPAN>s are transparent.
-An integral part of each COIN is the log that
-comes along with them.
+<SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN</SPAN>s are transparent.
+An integral part of each <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> is the log that comes along with them.
 This will restore people’s  ability to make choices based on that information.
 </p>

   <h3>Trusted Measure</h3>